marcospgp/buildtogether-site/index.md

 ## FAQ

-> Who is behind this community?
+> Who is behind this?

 Me, [Marcos](https://twitter.com/voxelbased).
 I do freelance programming for a living and also build my own projects.
 I've worked with AI, web, games with Unity, and more.

-> Where can I see which custom commands are available in the server?
+> Where can I see which custom commands are available?

 If you are reading this now you are actually quite early - I am still developing the application that powers this community.
 It is called Giza, because we are a